ptomato/talks/tc39-2021-08/README.md

 ```

 - When making non-integer Duration properties throw, in order to avoid surprises for users, we forgot about `with()`
-- **TODO:** What the constructor does is on the agenda for the next champions meeting

 ---